 Affiliate networks to sign up to: Affiliate window, now known as AWIN is my main affiliate network and has many UK retailers and websites you can use for promotion, like House of Fraser, Boots, Etsy and The Entertainer to name a few.
 You deposit £5 to sign up which then goes on your balance and once you get to £20 you can withdraw the money, so you get it back.
 You have to apply to each retailer, or you can install convert-a-link to your blog which converts all the links for you.
 I’ve had a couple of payouts now, you can use text links or banner ads.

 If you’re not sure where to find sponsored blog work, take a look at my post on where to find sponsored posts.

 Share-a-sale – a US site which has a lot of useful affiliates

 If you’re just starting out on Pinterest and don’t know where to start, my starter eBook is £4.99 and well worth it (I’m biased obviously). but it’s all I’ve learnt to give you more than you need to start out on Pinterest as a blogger and will give you a strong foundation for getting the traffic you deserve from Pinterest.

-I’ve recently completed Emma Drew’s Turn Your Dreams into Money blogging course which is a bigger investment, but will give you all the tools you need to make your blog a success.
-You can read my review and get a £50 exclusive discount here!
+I’ve completed Emma Drew’s Turn Your Dreams into Money blogging course which is a bigger investment, but will give you all the tools you need to make your blog a success.
+It has similar elements to my course, but with a different style and slightly different information.
+You can read my review and get a £50 exclusive discount here.

 Want to go that bit further with Pinterest?
 How about making an affiliate sale on Pinterest in 24 hours?
 It is possible, I’ve done it.
 I used the tips in this eBook by The House of Brazen and they really work!